petrzivny/symfony-react-skeleton/README.md

 ## Contributing
 I **greatly appreciate** all suggestions and contributions.
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.

-There are two options how to contribute.
+There are three options how to contribute.
+- Open an issue with the tag "enhancement".
 - Send me a message via LinkedIn or email and I will grant you write access to this repo. or
 - Follow [these](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) instructions.

-Both options are fine and I am looking forward for your awesome improvements or just typo fix.
+Any options is fine and I am looking forward for your awesome improvements or just typo fix.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->